CDAGaming/CraftPresence-Mirror/README.md

   sub-placeholders)
 * `&TARGETENTITY&` - The Targeted Entity Message, if in use.
 (See `Advanced Settings :: Entity Target Messages` for sub-placeholders)
-* `&ATTACKINGENTITY&` - The Attacking Entity Message, if in use.
-(See `Advanced Settings :: Entity Attacking Messages` for sub-placeholders)
 * `&RIDINGENTITY&` - The Riding Entity Message, if in use.
 (See `Advanced Settings :: Entity Riding Messages` for sub-placeholders)